SunnyBun-ny/first_app/README.md

     * RaisedButton
     * AppBar
     * Divider
-5) Also did some research on colour palletes and designing UI of te application, found a app named Coolors which is pretty amazing for deciding colour palletes.
+5) Also did some research on colour palletes and designing UI of the application, found a app named Coolors which is pretty amazing for deciding colour palletes.

 Looking forward to add more questions and UI to the app with more Widgets and options.
 Also, a starting screen with main menu and a customized app icon.